msmbuilder/msmbuilder/doc/msm.rst

     It estimates a single transition matrix, :math:`\mathbf{T}`, to maximimize :math:`\mathcal{L}(\mathbf{T})`.
- - :class:`BayesianMarkovStateModel` uses Metropolis Markov chain Monte Carlo to (approximately) draw a sample of transition matricies from the posterior distribution :math:`P(\mathbf{T} | S)`.
+ - :class:`BayesianMarkovStateModel` uses Metropolis Markov chain Monte Carlo to (approximately) draw a sample of transition matrices from the posterior distribution :math:`P(\mathbf{T} | S)`.
 This sampler is described in Metzner et al. [#f5]_ This can be used to estimate the sampling uncertainty in functions of the transition matrix (e.g. relaxation timescales).

 .. note::

-   The uncerainty in the transition matrix (and functions of the transition matrix) that can be estimated from :class:`BayesianMarkovStateModel` do not **fully** account for all sources of error.
-In particular, the discretization induced by clustering produces a negative bias on  the eigenvalues of the transition matrix -- they asymptotically underestimate the eigenvalues of the propagator / transfer operator in the limit of infinite sampling. [#f6]_ See section 3D (Quantifying the discretization error) of Prinz et al. for more discussion on the discreization error. [#f1]_
+   The uncertainty in the transition matrix (and functions of the transition matrix) that can be estimated from :class:`BayesianMarkovStateModel` do not **fully** account for all sources of error.
+In particular, the discretization induced by clustering produces a negative bias on  the eigenvalues of the transition matrix -- they asymptotically underestimate the eigenvalues of the propagator / transfer operator in the limit of infinite sampling. [#f6]_ See section 3D (Quantifying the discretization error) of Prinz et al. for more discussion on the discretization error. [#f1]_

 Tradeoffs and Parameter Selection